Breast cancer survivor was ‘right where I was supposed to be’

 “I didn’t need to stay in a hotel.
 I was five miles away from everything, but I was right where I was supposed to be.”

 Dr. Brackett’s practice, Tidelands Health Breast Center, is the region’s only surgical practice dedicated solely to breast health.
-It is part of Tidelands Health Cancer Care Network, the most comprehensive provider of cancer care in the region and an affiliate of MUSC Health.
+It is part of Tidelands Health Cancer Care Network, the most comprehensive provider of cancer care in the region, in collaboration with MUSC Health.

 Pruitt’s treatment started that February, and she shaved her head the next month.